Corten Retaining Walls and Why They Look So Good

 Cor-Ten and weathering steel although being used as synonyms vary in their meanings.
 Cor-Ten is the patented trademark registered in 1933 by “The United States Steel Corporation” to develop this distinct metal that has increased resistance to atmospheric corrosion under which the weathering steel is best known today.

-Corten Steel is a cutting-edge material that effectively resists the corrosive impacts of various weather conditions.
+Corten Steel is a cutting-edge material that effectively resists the corrosive impacts of various weather conditions such as flooding in Melbourne.
 This special attribute of Corten steel blocks the dissemination of elements thereby eliminating the need to paint it.
 Looking into the rewards, Corten steel has made its place today among the preferred choices not only in landscape architecture but also in engineering constructions as well as outdoor sculptures and art installations.

 Different Types Of Retaining Walls